DizzyHSlightlyVoided/DieFledermaus/Readme.md

 * DEFLATE compression, LZMA compression, or no compression.
 * Storing the filename, creation time, and modified time of the original file.
 * Comments on individual files, or in an entire archive in DieFledermauZ.
-* AES encryption using a password.
+* Encryption using AES, Twofish, or Threefish, using a password.
 This includes encrypting any of the above.

 DieFlede
 ========